Skip to main content

 Add files to the Knowledge Base

-Inside the main repository create documents directory and put the documents that you want to upload there.
-Orq.ai supports document types such as pdf, txt, docx, csv, xls - 10mb max.Run the following code to upload the documents:
+Inside the main repository create a documents directory and place the documents to upload there.
+Orq.ai supports document types: pdf, txt, docx, csv, xls (10 MB max).Run the following code to upload the documents:

 customer-support.ts